-In general, fields will not need to be mowed throughout the winter.
+In general, cool season turfgrass fields will not need to be mowed throughout the winter.
 Slowed growth from colder temperatures and potential snow cover can eliminate the need for mowing during these months.
 However, if warm temperatures continue into December, fields can be mowed as often as needed.